sidharrth2002/computational-intelligence/lab1/README.md

 1. build a fully connected graph and use an open and closed list to traverse
 2. use a priority queue

+We can either use a constant cost (as used earlier) or vary it based on the length of the upcoming set.
+The latter is computationally expensive and slow.

 For learning purposes, I will implement both, even though the second method is more efficient.

 ### How does an A* traversal work?